Secure Random Sampling in Differential Privacy: Sampling implementations

 Readers are encouraged to discard the first result from Box-Muller before sampling in this way, to ensure no carry-over of uniform variates from a previous draw, which may have already been successfully attacked.

-Importantly, the time taken in the generation of a standard Gaussian variate from $n$ uniform variates increases linearly with $n$, whereas the attack complexity as described in Section~\ref{sc:gen} increases exponentially in $n$, given as $2 ^ {p (n-1)}$.
-A small increase in computation overhead to sample the variates gives an exponential increase in attack complexity.
+Importantly, the time taken in the generation of a standard Gaussian variate from $n$ uniform variates increases linearly with $n$, whereas the attack complexity as described in Section~\ref{sc:gen} increases exponentially in $n$.
+Therefore, a small increase in computation overhead to sample the variates gives an exponential increase in attack complexity.